Is Polly Ignoring Your Parrot Training Efforts?

 Its very simple.
-When a bird gets what it wants with a certain behavior, they'll repeat it over and over.
+When a bird gets what it wants after performing a certain behavior, it'll repeat it over and over.

-There are many ways to train a bird.
-In addition, there are many ways in which a bird owner reinforces the most wanted behaviors yet also accidentally provides the parrot attention or stimulation when it is misbehaving.
-As a parrot owner we must know the difference between the two of these things and be really attentive to "accidental training."
+Parrot training can take on many forms, but research shows that promoting prosocial behaviors with positive methods makes for the best pet.It is easy to promote unwanted behaviors, especially with such an intelligent pet.
+There are many ways in which a bird owner can reinforce the most wanted behaviors .
+As a parrot owner we must know the difference between the two of these behavior change strategies and be really attentive to "accidental training."

 - Stepping Up On Your Hand To Get In Or Out Of Cage

-As a parrot owner, you may also be providing attention or stimulation when your bird is misbehaving, even if you are unaware of it or not doing it on purpose.
+Without intentional planning, during parrot training and in day to day activities, it is easy to accidentally provide attention when your bird is misbehaving, even if you are unaware of it or not doing it on purpose.
 Have you ever found yourself talking or even yelling at your bird when it screams or having a really animated response to a nip?
-Hmm.
+Hmmm.
 Polly got the attention she wanted!
 Birds love any form of attention and they especially love animated responses.
 They're not so good at interpreting the emotion behind your spirited responses, though.
 So, if you jerk back your hand and yell "OUCH" with a nip, Polly gets a real charge!

 - Polly acts like she's going to nip you.